cylc/cylc-admin/docs/proposal-cli-wfs-authentication.md

 Plus a new question of:

-10. Do we authenticate case (2ii) by the same approach as (1i), or the same approach as (2i)?
-Some brief points on this:
+* Q10.
+Do we authenticate case (2ii) by the same approach as (1i), or the same approach as (2i)?
+Some brief points:
     * Treating as for (2i) would be beneficial, as it would mean *all jobs are treated equally*.
 This could have benefits, for instance making the storage & reading/writing of tokens for jobs simpler & consistent.
     * But, treating as for (1i) would mean that all cases where the file system is shared are treated in the same way, which could have its own advantages.
     * It could simply be that the most performant approach of the two would be the best choice?

 ### Case-by-case UML Sequence Diagrams